jyutzler/Bridge-Systems/system.md

    * There is no forcing minor-suit raise.

 ## One Over One
-A 1/1 bid generally shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
+A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
+Bid 4-card suits up the line
+but with two 5+-card suits bid the highest first.

 #### 1♦
 A diamond suit is automatically skipped in favor of a major unless the hand is strong enough to force to game.
 1♦ may also show a balanced 6-8 points and a desire for opener to declare 1NT.

-#### 1NT
-1NT shows a balanced 8–10 points and denies a four-card major.
-It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.

 ### Opener Rebids
 Opener’s rebids are natural and standard.